 Timing may be a key factor here, and parents in some areas may be able to request a clotting screen in order to demonstrate that the baby can adequately clot their blood.
 Parents may need to pay for this privately.
 But it is also, as I said at the outset, a bit of a postcode lottery and, as in so many areas of maternity and newborn care, it’s worth getting in touch with local practitioners to find out what the situation is in your area.

-If you’re a midwife or birth worker and you’d like to find out more about Vitamin K and get better equipped to help parents make the decisions that are right for them, I facilitate an online course on this topic, which runs from April 20-27, 2018.
+If you’re a midwife or birth worker and you’d like to find out more about Vitamin K and get better equipped to help parents make the decisions that are right for them, I facilitate an online course on this topic, which you can find out more about here.